-Microprocessor Speed
+Microprocessor speed

-The microprocessor operating speed is referred to as clock speed and is measured in megahertz (MHz)1.
+The microprocessor operating speed, referred to as clock speed, is measured in megahertz (MHz).
 The design of the microprocessor determines the maximum clock speed at which it can operate.
-A quartz crystal on the system board generates a pulse to the microprocessor, causing the microprocessor to operate at a specific speed.
+A quartz crystal on the system board generates a pulse to the microprocessor, causing it to operate at a specific speed.
 A clock cycle is the time that the microprocessor takes to perform instructions at a given clock speed.
 Clock cycles are measured in nanoseconds (ns).

-Microprocessors can operate at two clock speeds: an internal speed for operations within the microprocessor and an external speed for transferring data in and out of the microprocessor.
+Microprocessors can operate at two clock speeds simultaneously: an internal speed for operations within the microprocessor and an external speed for transferring data in and out of the microprocessor.

-Microprocessor Cache
+Microprocessor cache

-The Pentium II microprocessor has both level-1 (L1) cache and level-2 (L2) cache integrated with the microprocessor.
+Both level-1 (L1) cache and level-2 (L2) cache are integrated into the microprocessor on the system board.
 Cache is high-speed memory that stores information most often used by the microprocessor.
 Integrated cache provides a performance increase over the external placement of cache on the system board.
-Refer to "Cache Memory" on page 9 for more information about cache memory.
+See "Cache memory" on page 3 for more information.